 If your website sees roughly 30,000 monthly visitors, a shared web host can accommodate your site’s needs.
 Much more than that and you might start receiving internal errors or experiencing intermittent downtimes; you’ll need to consider a virtual server or dedicated hosting plan.

-VPS plans now commonly scale up to and beyond what has been traditionally reserved to dedicated server plans.
-Elite virtual private server configurations will over-perform for high-traffic websites at cheaper prices than elastic hardware solutions on public cloud computing platforms.
+VPS plans now commonly scale up to and beyond what has been traditionally reserved for dedicated server plans.
+Elite virtual private server configurations will overperform for high-traffic websites at cheaper prices than a lot of cloud service providers.

-7. What are the Differences Between VPS and a Dedicated Server?
+7. What are the Differences Between a VPS and a Dedicated Server?

 A dedicated server is most frequently a bare-metal plan, but most customers prefer a managed approach where the hosting provider oversees the full LAMP or WAMP stack.